Ernyoke/certified-aws-advanced-networking-specialty/10-eks-networking/kubernetes.md

 ## EKS POD Networking - CNI

 - CNCF network specifications for Kubernetes:
-    - Every pod gets its onw IP address
+    - Every pod gets its own IP address
     - Containers in the same pod share the network IP address
     - All pods can communicate with all other pods without using network address translation (NAT)
     - All nodes can communicate with all pods without NAT